 On disposal of a financial asset, the difference between the net sale proceeds and its carrying amount is recognised in profit or loss.
 Any amount in the fair value reserve relating to that asset is also transferred to profit or loss.

-(iii) Initial measurement
+Initial measurement

-Loans and receivables and available-for-sale financial assets are initially recognised at fair value plus transaction costs.
+Loans and receivables are initially recognised at fair value plus transaction costs.